Bradley Cooper is one of the hottest celebrities today.

 His first notorious movie appearance was in the comedy Wedding Crashers, opposite Owen Wilson, Vince Vaughn, and Rachel McAdams.

-The movie was a surprising blockbuster hit and propelled him on the “It” Hollywood scene.
+The movie was a surprising blockbuster hit and propelled him into the “It” Hollywood scene.

 He chose to use his newly-found recognition to leverage demanding Broadway roles, opposite acting legends such as Julia Roberts and Paul Rudd.